My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 • Podcasts: Host a podcast on your Squarespace site, and publish it to Spotify or Apple Podcasts

-• AI tools: Squarespace boasts a range of generative AI tools, from an AI writer to auto-generated product libraries for sellers and even hyperreal AI photo environments – I could click on any text box in the editor and get AI to generate copy for me
+• AI tools: Squarespace boasts a range of generative AI tools, from an AI writer to auto-generated product libraries for sellers and even hyperreal AI photo environments – I could click on any text box in the editor and get its AI to generate copy for me

 • Acuity Scheduling: This allows you to take online bookings and set up appointments through your website, but the Acuity Scheduling feature is an additional cost (with plans starting from $16/mo)